rackerbenoit/chef-flywaydb/README.md

 ### Attributes

-* `flyway_conf` -  Flyway configuration path or settings to copy or create `#{install_dir}/conf/flyway.conf`.
+* `flyway_conf` - Configuration path or settings to copy or create `#{install_dir}/conf/flyway.conf`.
+The flyway.conf file will be regenerated for each flywaydb execution and will be blanked out if flyway_conf is nil to prevent alt_conf from inadvertently inheriting its settings.
 Settings in alt_conf override settings in flyway.conf.
 Settings in params override all settings.
 Default: `nil`.
 * `alt_conf` -  Alternative configuration path or settings.
 An array containing paths and/or settings is also supported.
 Each path and settings are written as `#{install_dir}/conf/#{name}[_#{i + 1}].conf` where name is the resource name and i is the index in array.
 Each item in array will result in an independent execution of Flyway.
 Settings in alt_conf override settings in flyway.conf.
 Settings in params override all settings.
 Default: `nil`.
 * `params` - Command-line parameters to pass to flyway command.
 Settings in params override all settings.
 Default: `{}`.
 * `name` - Name of the alternative conf file when alt_conf is defined.
 Defaults to resource block name.
 * `install_dir` - The base install directory.
+Default Linux:
-Default Linux: `/opt/flyway` Windows: `ENV['SYSTEMDRIVE']`.
+`/opt/flyway` Windows: `ENV['SYSTEMDRIVE']`.
 * `debug` - Print debug output during execution of flyway commands.
 Default: `false`.
 * `user` -  The owner of flywaydb.
 Default `flyway`.
 * `group` - The group of flywaydb.
 Default `flyway`.
 * `password` - Required only on Windows Servers that throw 'The password does not meet the password policy requirements.' error when creating flyway user.
 Default: `nil`.
 * `sensitive` - Suppress logging the Flyway command executed to hide sensitive information but still log Flyway stdout and stderr to Chef-client.
 Writing of conf files will also be suppressed when executing with Chef-client versions that support sensitive.
 Default: `true`.

 ### Examples